-National Park looks to turn invasive green crab into biodegradable plastic | CBC News
+How an invasive green crab at a N.S. national park could be made into biodegradable plastic | CBC News

 Unlike regular plastic, the material that Moores is left with will degrade in the ocean.
 But more research is needed to find out just how long that process will take, Moores said.

-It's exciting research for Gabrielle Beaulieu, who stumbled across Moores's research recently and wondered if it could help in Kejimkujik's decades-long battle with green crabs.
+It's exciting research for Gabrielle Beaulieu, project manager for the eelgrass conservation restoration project at Kejimkujik Seaside.
+She stumbled across it recently and wondered if it could help in Kejimkujik's decades-long battle with green crabs.

-"Invasive species may be detrimental to the ecosystem, however, there's always surprise solutions that we have to be open to," Beaulieu said.
+"Invasive species may be detrimental to the ecosystem, however there's always surprise solutions that we have to be open to," Beaulieu said.

 European green crabs have been wreaking havoc on eelgrass and soft shell clams at the park since the 1980s.
 They first arrived in North America in the ballast water of ships from Europe in the 1800s and have been on the move due to warming oceans.